neo4jrb/neo4apis-activerecord/README.md

 ## How it works

-ActiveRecord models are either found or generated from table structures.
+[ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) is a [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) for ruby.  `neo4apis-activerecord` uses ActiveRecord models which are either found in an existing ruby app or generated from table structures.
 The models are then introspected to create nodes (from tables) and relationships (from associations) in neo4j.
 The neo4apis library is used to load data efficiently in batches.

 ## Options